-- 18. Within the framework set by the Charter, Statutes and Regulations the pattern of the organisation of the University can be summarised as seeking to devolve responsibility to internal bodies and units where that is compatible with the maintenance of the integrated nature of the body corporate.
+21. Within the framework set by the Charter, Statutes and Regulations the pattern of the organisation of the University can be summarised as seeking to devolve responsibility to internal bodies and units where that is compatible with the maintenance of the integrated nature of the body corporate.
 The necessary pre-requisite of this system of organisation is that the University must keep its members as fully informed as possible and encourage them to communicate ideas and suggestions.
-Internal communications are not an adjunct to the organisation of the University but an integral part of it. - 19.
-The Directorate of External Relations (Communications and External Affairs) advises on this subject and is responsible for external communications, relations with the news media, and the regular publication of communication materials; it is concerned both with the University's external relations, and also with the flow of information within the University. - 20.
+Internal communications are not an adjunct to the organisation of the University but an integral part of it.

+- 22. The Directorate of External Relations advises on this subject and is responsible for external communications, relations with the news media, and the regular publication of communication materials; it is concerned both with the University's external relations, and also with the flow of information within the University. - 23.
 Agenda, minutes and supporting papers (with the exception of a small number of papers confidential to the committee in question) of Council and Senate are placed on Sussex Direct.
-Agenda and minutes of School and Department Meetings should be made freely available in the Schools of Studies.
+Agenda and minutes of School and Department Meetings should be made freely available in the Schools of Studies. - 24.
+Principles for the restriction of Committee papers, which have been produced to ensure compliance with relevant regulatory guidance balanced with the University's commitment to transparent decision making, are approved by the Chair of Council and Vice-Chancellor with details included in the Committee paper writing template to ensure all authors are able to clearly articulate in those instances when necessary, why papers are not to be published openly on Sussex Direct.